Questions? Contact: firstname.lastname@example.org

 Frequently Asked Questions

-- Entrepreneurs with an innovative technology ranging in Technology Readiness Level of 3-6 (refer to definition below).
+Entrepreneurs from anywhere in the world with innovative technologies ranging in Technology Readiness Levels between 3-6 (refer to definition below).

 Technology Readiness Levels

 - Idea.
 Unproven concept, no testing has been performed.

 - Basic research.
 Principles postulated and observed but no experimental proof available.